vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 Games which have a Tennis in them.
 It can me a Tennis match, Tennis pictures or any other Tennis elements
 <br/><br/>
 #### `Volleyball`
 Games which have a Volleyball scene.
-It can Indoor or Beach Bolleyball and anything to do with Volleyball
+It can Indoor or Beach Volleyball and anything to do with Volleyball
 <br/><br/>
 #### `Wakeboarding`
 Games which have a Wakeboarding theme.
 It can be pictures or elements from the Wakeboarding world